-Casa Revuelta is a small family-owned tapas bar located in the middle of Plaza de Mayor and Plaza de la Villa, which is quite central.
-The appearance of the bar is very modest from the outside with only a few tables are available inside.
-The bar is always packed with locals so it is not only a regular stop for tourists.
-The reason why Casa Revuelta is known for tapas is actually their famous item on the menu: Tajadas de balacao – salted cod fritters and tripe.
-The best thing here is to grab a Spanish beer and few of the fritters and you will never forget how it tastes.
+Casa Revuelta is a small family-owned tapas bar located in the middle of Plaza de Mayor and Plaza de la Villa.
+It’s a modest sized bar that usually only has a few tables available on the inside.
+That doesn’t stop people though, the bar is always packed with locals so it is not only a regular stop for tourists.
+Casa Revuelta is well known for its famous menu item called tajadas de balacao – salted cod fritters and tripe.
+The best thing to do if you go here is to grab a Spanish beer and a few fritters, trust us its good!

 Address: Calle Latoneros 3